Aizistral-Studios/No-Chat-Reports/docs/README.md

 Additionally, if installed on the client, NoChatReports will disable Telemetry (similar to what [No Telemetry](https://modrinth.com/mod/no-telemetry) does).

-To make Velocity compatible with NoChatReports, set `force-key-authentication = false` in `velocity.toml`.
-Thanks to [MrMelon54](https://github.com/MrMelon54) for pointing this out.
+To make sure that your server is compatible with NoChatReports, you can take a look at [this part of the wiki](https://github.com/Aizistral-Studios/No-Chat-Reports/wiki/Protecting-Server-Players).

 ## Configuration